joedaws/academic-kickstart/content/post/designing-neural-networks/index.md

 ![relu](relu.png)
 *The ReLU actication function is a piecewise linear function.*

-The network $f$ is a very simple network and in practice shallow networks have been shown have limited usage.
+The network $f$ is a very simple network.
+Networks with a single hidden layer are called shallow networks and in practice shallow networks have been shown to have limited usage.
 In fact, it is known that deep networks, i.e. networks with more than one hidden layer, are more expressive than shallow in the sense that they require less complex structure in order to express a given funciton.
 See the work of